 Treating Metastatic Mesothelioma

 Malignant mesothelioma can be difficult to treat at any stage and there is no cure.
-After the asbestos cancer has spread, patients may only have palliative treatment options to improve quality of life.
-Standard mesothelioma treatments, like chemotherapy and radiation therapy, may still be advised even for patients with metastatic cancer, but the intent won't be the same.
-Instead, these treatments will be able to help manage pain and discomfort from the symptoms patients are experiencing.
+After the asbestos cancer has spread, patients may have more limited treatment options to prolong survival with the disease and improve quality of life.
+Standard mesothelioma treatments, like chemotherapy and radiation therapy, may still be advised even for patients with metastatic cancer.

 Patients may also find hope in clinical trials, some of which have seen promising results even for those with metastatic cancer.
-Mesothelioma specialists have seen some success with emerging treatments like immunotherapy and photodynamic therapy that have enabled some patients to live well beyond their prognosis.
+Mesothelioma specialists have seen some success with emerging treatments like immunotherapy that have enabled some patients to live well beyond their prognosis.

 Author: Linda Molinari